saikamal33/Mark-4-Ansible_repo/README.md

 - first run will install nginx (Changed = 1)
 - next runs will do no actions (Changed = 0)

+**NOTE** : it is module dependent , as in if we are using build in ansible modules then they are idempotent. but if we use raw commands & shell tasks then idempotency is not guaranteed.

 # ans-mark-4.1
 To install,run,and checking status of nginx on ec2 instance